Whether you are entering the January Kindergarten Lottery or trying

 appointment system is the quickest way make a tour appointment.

 You can schedule most schools' tours online or you can contact a School Liaison directly to schedule a tour.
+Click on the school's name below to schedule a tour online.

 families wish to send their child to a school where they will already